c-bec-k/genesys-rpg-website/Backups/forum-FAQ.md

 **Answer:** The concentrate maneuver sustains one spell.
 You can perform multiple concentrate maneuvers to sustain multiple spells, within the maneuver limit.

-**Question:** In Genesys magic systems.
-Does taking damage beyond soak break concentration?
+**Question:** Does taking damage beyond soak break concentration?
+What about spell-casting (ie. taking a magic action)?

 **Answer:** Not as the rules are written, no. If you want to implement some sort of rule like that in your own setting, I might recommend only have concentration be broken if the character suffers a critical injury (since taking damage happens fairly often).

-**Question:** In Genesys magic systems.
-Does spell-casting (ie. taking a magic action) break concentration?
+**Question:** I was curious about the rules concerning defense.
+Does ranged defense apply against attack spells?
+It looks like general defense applies to attack spells, but what of ranged defense?
+If ranged defense does not apply to attack spells, then how should one determine how much of a pre-made adversary profile's melee and ranged defenses are general defense?

-**Answer:** No.Not concentrating anymore break concentration.It's just a maneuver you choose to perform or not in order to sustain a spell that allows it
+**Answer:** You can think of attack spells, specifically as combat checks just like shooting a gun  (albeit a gun shooting blue bolts of arcane energy or fireballs).
+So ranged defense does apply to those attacks.

 **Question:** In a previous question about whether or not Ranged Defense was applicable against Magic Attacks it was stated that Magic Attacks were like Ranged attacks in that regard and that Ranged Defense does apply to the roll.
 Can you please explain what things effect a magic attack, is it all things that would affect ranged attacks, such as the penalties for 'Making Ranged Attacks At Engaged Targets' or 'Making Ranged Attacks While Engaged'?
 Does the Close Combat effect change the attack to a melee attack or just allow the ability to target an engaged opponent?
 How do talents affect the dice pool of a Magic Attack, such as Side Step, Defensive Stance, Dodge, etc.?